Careers Service

 The following websites provide further advice about case interviews and case studies:

-There are a range of exercises you may have to participate in at an assessment centre.
-These include role play exercises and e-tray exercises.
+Another type of exercise at an assessment centre may be role play exercises and e-tray exercises.

 Role play exercises

-Role play exercises are typically used to assess skills such as communication, influencing, or negotiation, particularly if the position requires a high degree of interpersonal interaction, for example, in sales and customer service roles.
+Role play exercises are used to assess skills such as communication, influencing, or negotiation.
+It is very common if the position has lots of interpersonal interaction, such as sales and customer service roles.
 They are also often used in police recruitment and for some healthcare and medical roles.

-In a typical example, you would play the part of an employee being presented with a client problem or complaint that you will need to resolve effectively.
+In a typical example, you would play the part of an employee being presented with a client problem or complaint.
+You need to resolve the issue effectively.
 The assessor would usually play the role of the client.

 Role play exercises can also be used to assess suitability for managerial and leadership roles.
 For example, you could be asked to play the part of a manager having to discuss and resolve a performance issue with a member of your staff.